ashishsahu1/ML-ProjectYard/Cancer Prediction Model/README.md

 ## WHAT I HAD DONE

-Firstly imported the required libraries which are Numpy, Cv2, Matplotlib and Os.
+- Firstly imported the required libraries needed for the project
-Taking path of the dataset as input and reading it using pd.read_csv.
+- Taking path of the dataset as input and reading it using pd.read_csv.
-To make a good prediction, I had dropped few unnamed and irrelevent data from the dataset.
+- To make a good prediction, I had dropped few unnamed and irrelevent data from the dataset.
-With the well needed data, I had trained and tested using train_test_split from sklearn.
+- With the well needed data, I had trained and tested using train_test_split from sklearn.
-Finally, I had incorporated them using 4 models to compare the accuracy.
+- Finally, I had incorporated them using 4 models to compare the accuracy.

-# MODELS USED
+## MODELS USED

-Logistic Regression
+- Logistic Regression
-Decision Tree Classifier
+- Decision Tree Classifier
-Random Forest Classifier
+- Random Forest Classifier
-Support Vector Classifier
+- Support Vector Classifier

 ## LIBRARIES NEEDED